Parenting Day 7 – Your Words Shape Your Child’s Life

 Let no corrupting talk come out of your mouths, but only such as is good for building up, as fits the occasion, that it may give grace to those who hear (Ephesians 4:29).

 The primary way you mold your child is by the life you live before him and the words you speak to him.
 Do not be self-deceived about this matter: you are the most impactful picture that your child will ever see.
 And believe me, he is closely watching you.
 Each day, your child examines, ponders, analyzes, and determines if your life is worthy of his emulation.
-Though he will probably never tell you these things, it’s inevitable that your “life actions” are causing positive and negative reactions that will set the trajectory of your child’s life.
+Though he will probably never tell you these things, your life actions are inevitably causing positive and negative reactions that will set the trajectory of your child’s life.
 While it is true that God can overwrite your works in your child’s life, you are not allowed to presume on His grace (Psalm 19:13).

 One of the most potent ways you influence your children is your opinion of them (Proverbs 29:25).
 How you think about your children is connected to their greatest joys and biggest disappointments.
-You can lift them with your words, or you can devastate them with the things you say to them.
-Your comments are like ready soldiers that march off your tongue to destroy or build up individuals.
+You can lift them with your words or devastate them with what you say to them.
+Your comments are like ready soldiers that march off your tongue to destroy or build up those around you.
 In that way, you are no different from your children: the opinion of your heavenly Father means everything to you.

 Time to Parent

-Because of the gospel, you are a beneficiary of God’s boundless love, and He calls you to imitate the Lord (Ephesians 5:1).
+1. Because of the gospel, you benefit from God’s boundless love.
+Now, He calls you to imitate Him to your children (Ephesians 5:1).
 These questions will help you examine how you’re imitating your heavenly Father to your child.

 Need More Help?